 Transiting With Firearms

-After obtaining the firearm regulations of your main airline, it is important to check the regulations regarding any onward connection airline and within the airport/country of transit.
+After obtaining the firearm regulations of your main airline and firearm import procedure at your African destination, it is important to check the regulations regarding any onward connection airline and within the airport/country of transit.

 Transiting With Firearms In London, UK